 For Passover, lambs were slaughtered and hung on wooden posts so the blood could drain out of them.
 This reminds us of how our Lord hung upon the cross as the blood drained out of him.

-The blood had to be drained out of the lamb because eating the lamb was part of the ritual of having the Angel of Death pass over you (see, Exodus, Ch.
-12).
+The blood had to be drained out of the lamb because you had to eat the lamb to complete the ritual of having the Angel of Death pass over you. (see, Exodus, Ch.
+12)